-Most of the ventures we see now have their own website and social media profiles.
+Most of the business ventures we see now have their own website and social media profiles.
 The turmoil that the internet has created in the field of communication made it somehow compulsory for business holders to make their online profile for better exposure.
 Making an online profile of businesses helps them connect easily with their customers at the same time introducing them to the large ocean of competitors.
 Hence, to secure the top position in the arena of competitors one must build a better online reputation that looks real, trustworthy, interactive and responsible.
 Just like having an attractive personality helps to create better customer relationships in the real world, establishing a strong online personality (online reputation) resembles the same in the world of internet.

 While talking about online reputation, we are mainly talking about public relations on website, search engines and social media.
 As said, no one is perfect, businesses might have flaws and negative reviews from customers.
 What the reputation management techniques deal with is suppressing the bad comments and highlighting the positive ones.
 However, its final target should not only be to suppress the bad image but to improve the reputation constantly by suggesting the gap between owner’s perception of the business and how others are viewing it.